 Income is divided into different categories, such as employment income, business income, and capital income, and taxed accordingly.

-If you’re working in Portugal, you need to obtain a NISS (Número de Identificação da Segurança Social).
-This is your Social Security Identification Number, which you must use to pay social security contributions to the Portuguese government.
+If you're working in Portugal, you need to obtain your NISS (Número de Identificação da Segurança Social), Social Security Identification Number, which you'll use to pay social security contributions to the Portuguese government.

 Your contribution to the social security system depends on your type of employment.
-If you have an employer, they contribute 34.75 percent of your share, and you must contribute 11 percent.
+If you have an employer, they should notify social security at the start of your work contract that you're now their employee; they will then contribute 34.75 percent of your share, and you must contribute 11 percent.

 If you are self-employed, around 21 percent of your quarterly revenue will go toward the social security platform.
 If you are self-employed, you must apply for a NISS independently.
 If you have an employer, they will apply for one on your behalf.